British-Information-Technologies/ChatKit-server/README.md

   - Pros and cons of symetric and asymetric encryption.
   - resolving common encryption flaws

-> Questoins: For questions please add a issue with the question label.
+> Questions: For questions please add a issue with the question label.
 It will eventually be responded to